alkhimey/nihamkin.com/content/29-filtering-meetup-organisers.rst

 interested in.
 I still want to see new stuff, but if I decided that something is not relevant to me, then I want to filter it out in the future.

-Meetup does not allow filtering out specific organizers, So I decided to write a `Greasemonkey <https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/>`_ script to do this for me.
+Meetup does not allow filtering out specific organizers.
+So I decided to write a `Greasemonkey <https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/>`_ script to do this for me.

-Greasemonkey is plugin for firefox that allows running user defined scripts written using Javascript.
+Greasemonkey is plugin for firefox that allows running user defined scripts written with Javascript.
 The scripts will run only when a page matching a specific pattern is opened by the browser.

 Here is the script which does the filtering.
 It is pretty simple.
-You can allo install it from `here <https://greasyfork.org/en/scripts/375325-filter-out-meetup-search-results>`_.
+You can also install it from `here <https://greasyfork.org/en/scripts/375325-filter-out-meetup-search-results>`_.

 .. code-block:: javascript